 Question: Will all the domains of development be addressed in online learning?

-EC PSDV will utilize the same curricular resources as teachers in our classrooms.
-This curriculum is research-based, developmentally appropriate and aligned with our comprehensive assessment tool to ensure that we are addressing each of the developmental domains.
+ECE PSD Virtual will use the same curricular resources as teachers in our classrooms.
+This curriculum is research-based, developmentally appropriate, and aligned with our comprehensive assessment tool to ensure that we are addressing each of the developmental domains.
 Certainly some domains will be more difficult to address virtually and all will require a team approach between the teacher and the helping adult in the home.

 Question: If a COVID-19 vaccine becomes readily available and I decide I’m comfortable with my child returning to school, if PSD is in a phase with some form of in-person education, can I transfer them back?